AdamGiergun/IfR-data/README.md

 It is a repository containing a list of spots providing assistance to Ukrainian refugees and used by my Android application, [available here] (https://play.google.com/store/apps/details?id=eu.adamgiergun.infoforukrainianrefugees).<br>
 Places can have addresses, telephone numbers, e-mails, websites, information about services provided, etc.

-Since it is "mission impossible" for one person to enter this data for as many places as possible in a short time, I definitely need a lot of help.<br>
+Since entering this data for as many spots as possible in the shortest possible time is "mission impossible" for one person, I definitely need a lot of help.<br>
 Instructions on how to prepare this data are provided below.

 ### Objectives